Last Updated on

 Key takeaways:

-There are two main kinds of push notifications we’re going to look at in this article:
+There are two types of push notifications we’re going to look at in this article:

 Web Push Notifications